liviambmiranda/Governance_VBE_VE/Simulation_Model/README.md

 -   **Customization**:
     -   Adjust `quantidade_membros` in the `Rede` class to simulate networks of different sizes.
-    -   Modify the voting probabilities in the `gerar_voto` method to reflect different participation behaviors.
+    -   Modify the voting probabilities in the `gerar_voto` method to reflect different participation behaviours.
 -   **Graph Outputs**:
     -   Graphs are saved as:
         -   `amplitude_quorum_<quorum>.pdf` for power imbalance.
         -   `quorum_atingido_10000_iteracoes_scatter.pdf` for quorum attainment.
-        -   `total_tokens_quorum_<quorum>.pdf` for total token distribution.